sammi-turner/MacOS-Dotfiles/README.md

 The zsh theme on my config is set to "agnoster", but my agnoster config file is slighly different than the default.

-Replace the default config with my new one at
+Replace the default config with mine at

 ```
 .oh-my-zsh/themes/agnoster.zsh-theme
 ```

-## Change the default shell to Zsh
+## To change your default shell

-Enter
+to Zsh, enter

 ```
 $ chsh -s /bin/zsh
 ```

-Then enter your password.

-## Change the default shell to Bash

-Enter
+or to Bash, enter

 ```
 $ chsh -s /bin/bash
 ```

-Then enter your password.
+then enter your password.

 ## Legacy Mac Terminal